MARS-Group-HAW/esida-db/README.md

 Two means of data access are provided.
 For all loaded shapes the available parameter data associated with it can be downloaded as CSV file.
 For each parameter a download containing all shapes for this parameter is provided as well.
 Those downloads can be accessed via the web frontend.

 Also a simple REST like API is provided to query the shape and parameter data programmatically.
-See the Jupyter notebook `notebooks/ESIDA DB Demo.ipynb` for further explanation and usage examples of the API.
+See the Jupyter notebook [`notebooks/ESIDA DB Demo.ipynb`](notebooks/ESIDA DB Demo.ipynb) for further explanation and usage examples of the API.

-Data quality metrics can be extracted as well with the API, for this see the notebook `notebooks/ESIDA DB Data Quality.ipynb`.
+Data quality metrics can be extracted as well with the API, for this see the notebook [`notebooks/ESIDA DB Data Quality.ipynb`](notebooks/ESIDA DB Data Quality.ipynb).
 In this case it is recommended to use the system locally since the queries for spatial data quality can be quite long-running, and it might not be possible to query them from a remote host.

-### Extract data for arbitrary area

-After ingesting data you can calculate the data for an arbitrary region inside the area of the imported data.

-    $ python ./eisda-cli.py clip --wkt <path to WKT Polygon> --abm

-This will generate a simulation blueprint with the required input data.

-The `--abm` flag can be used to only export the relevant data needed for the MARS agent based model.

 ### Use your own geographic region and data